AnthxnyL/AnthxnyL/README.md

      {
        movie: [ 'My favorite movie is Wiplash by Damien Chazelle' ],
        music: [ 'I like listening to rap from any period' ],
-       opinion: [ 'Christiano Ronaldo is the real GOAT' ] }
+       opinion: [ 'Cristiano Ronaldo is the real GOAT' ] }
    end
  end